| |

 Choose to stay in Seomyeon.

-Lotte Hotel Busan is a 5* hotel set within walking distance of the subway station.
-You will find an on-site duty-free store, an indoor and outdoor pool, a sauna, and a fitness center.
+Lotte Hotel Busan is a 5-star hotel within walking distance of the subway station.
+It offers an on-site duty-free store, an indoor and outdoor pool, a sauna, and a fitness center.
 See availability and prices here!

 Browndot Business Seomyeon is a more affordable hotel option.
-It has spacious rooms equipped with a bathtub, perfect for relaxation after a long day of exploring the streets of Busan.
+It has spacious rooms equipped with bathtubs, perfect for relaxing after a long day of exploring the streets of Busan.
 See availability and prices here!

 Are 3 days in Busan enough?

-While spending 2 days in Busan would be too short, allowing an extra day to explore the city or to go on a day trip should give you a chance to get a better feel of its vibe.
+While spending only a couple of days would be too short, allowing an extra day to explore the city or to go on a day trip should give you a chance to get a better feel of its vibe.

-We spent one week in Busan without getting to do it all.
-That being said, I think that, with the right itinerary, 3 days should be a good amount of time.
+We spent one week in Busan without getting to do everything.
+That being said, with the right itinerary, three days should be a good amount of time.

 When to visit Busan

-Busan is an incredibly popular tourist destination annually with its subtropical climate, stunning beaches, and vibrant culture.
+Busan is a trendy tourist destination annually with its subtropical climate, stunning beaches, and vibrant culture.

-Accordingly, the best time to visit Busan would be during the spring and autumn months.
-Between March and May, or September to November is just right.
+Accordingly, the best time to visit Busan is during the spring and autumn months.
+Between March and May or September and November is just right.

 During these months, the weather is mild, with comfortable temperatures providing the perfect relaxing vacation opportunity.

-In the summertime, temperatures can get quite hot and humid in Busan.
-Thus, exploring outside during this period may be a bit uncomfortable.
+In the summertime, Busan can get quite hot and humid.
+Thus, exploring outside during this period may be uncomfortable.

 However, that doesn’t mean there aren’t plenty of indoor or beach activities!
 Busan has numerous art galleries, museums, shopping centers, and entertainment venues.
 So you won’t be short on things to do.

-In our opinion, the perfect time to visit Busan is during spring or autumn.
-Those are the most beautiful seasons in South Korea.
+We think the perfect time to visit Busan is during spring or autumn, the most beautiful seasons in South Korea.

 On the other hand, if you want to catch the full fall foliage, plan your trip for October.